Yandex Cloud

 Where --record is the record containing the test-vm-2 internal IP address.

-Test the availability of domain names in the internal zoneTest the availability of domain names in the internal zone
+Test domain name resolution in the private DNS zoneTest domain name resolution in the private DNS zone

 ssh <VM_public_IP_address>